Deal or no deal

 home before you pay for them.
 But interest-free doesn't mean

-cost-free - there are fees and charges you should know
+cost-free - there are fees and charges you should know about.

 How interest-free deals work